knative/docs/contributing/STEERING-COMMITTEE.md

 |                                                          | TBD            | IBM          |                                          |
 |                                                          | TBD            | Pivotal      |                                          |

-There are currently three unfilled seats, as indicated by TBD.
+There are currently two unfilled seats, as indicated by TBD.

 ### Allocation of seats